alan-hamm/DataPulse-dev/README.md

    Configuring `futures_batches`, `base_batch_size`, and `max_batch_size` is critical to balancing resource utilization and achieving efficient processing times, especially on high-performance systems.

-   Configuring `futures_batches`, `base_batch_size`, and `max_batch_size` is critical to balancing resource utilization and achieving efficient processing times, especially on high-performance systems.

    ### **Guidlines for Setting Key Batch Size Parameter**
    -  `--futures_batches`: Defines the maximum number of future tasks that can be scheduled in Dask.
    -  `--base_batch_size`: Sets the base number of documents per batch for each phase (training, validation, and test).